aleshaleksey/fansys23/06-abilities.md

 **Targets**: All allied entities within range that can hear the song.

-**Effect**: Each targets within range that can hear the song gain resistance to requisite conditions ("frightened", "catatonic", "incapacitated", "paralysed",depending on bard song level).
+**Effect**: Each target within range that can hear the song gains resistance to requisite conditions ("frightened", "catatonic", "incapacitated", "paralysed",depending on bard song level).
 In addition each affected entity in range gains the following benefits:

 - It can add its [base](02-base-rules.md#base) to a single roll per round while it can hear the song.
 - It may gain advantage on a single roll per song (see "prerequisite table" below).